List of past Lucchese crime family mobsters: Christopher Furnari

 Christopher "Christie Tick" Furnari, Sr. (April 30, 1924 – May 28, 2018) was a former consigliere until his 1986 racketeering conviction.
-He was sentenced to 100 years in prison before being released in 2014 after serving almost 28 years.
+He was sentenced to 100 years in prison before being released in 2014, after serving almost 28 years.

-In 1924, Christopher Furnari was born in New York to first-generation Sicilian-Italian emigrants from Furnari, a commune in the Province of Messina in Sicily.
+Furnari was born in 1924 in New York to first-generation Sicilian-Italian emigrants from Furnari, a commune in the Province of Messina in Sicily.
 By age 15, Furnari was managing his own loanshark operations in Brooklyn and Northern New Jersey.
 By 1943, the 19-year-old Furnari had already served two prison terms for armed robbery.
 Furnari was also sentenced to 15 to 30 years after he and several other youths were arrested with three girls in a car and charged with rape.

 In 1956, Furnari was released from prison on parole.
-Furnari became an associate of Gaetano "Tommy Three-Finger Brown" Lucchese's crime family through Furnari's connection with mobster Anthony Corallo.
+Furnari became an associate of Thomas Lucchese's crime family through Furnari's connection with mobster Anthony Corallo.
 During the late 1950s, Furnari became involved in illegal gambling and loansharking.
 Furnari soon became an influential member of the Brooklyn faction of the family and was earning $25,000 a day.
 In 1962, at age 38, Furnari became a made man in the Lucchese family.
 In 1964, Furnari became a caporegime.

-The Lucchese powerbase was traditionally in Manhattan and the Bronx, the family's birthplace; the family's first three bosses, Gaetano "Tom" Reina, Tommaso "Tommy" Gagliano, and Thomas Lucchese, were all from this area.
+The Lucchese powerbase was traditionally in Manhattan and the Bronx, the family's birthplace; the family's first three bosses, Gaetano "Tom" Reina, Tommaso "Tommy" Gagliano and Thomas Lucchese, were all from this area.
 In contrast, Furnari belonged to the less influential Brooklyn faction.
 Furnari operated his crew in Bensonhurst at the 19th Hole, a nondescript bar and mob social club.
 His crew was involved in illegal gambling, loansharking, extortion, burglary, narcotics dealing, occasional murder contracts, and union and construction rackets.
 At this time, Furnari's criminal record included convictions for assault and sex offenses.

-Furnari controlled New York District Council 9, which represented 6,000 workers who painted and decorated hotels, bridges, and subway stations in New York.
-Furnari managed the Council through the union secretary and treasurer, James Bishop, and Bishop's associate, Frank Arnold.
+Furnari controlled New York District Council 9, which represented 6,000 workers who painted and decorated hotels, bridges and subway stations in New York.
+Furnari managed the Council through the union secretary and treasurer, James Bishop and Bishop's associate, Frank Arnold.
 Bishop and Arnold would pick up cash payments from the contractors, who charged a 10 to 15 percent tax on all major commercial painting jobs, and passed the payments to Furnari.

 The 19th Hole, Furnari's social club, was the hub of criminal activity in Bensonhurst.
 Mobsters from every New York crime family conducted business in the club and socialized over food and drink.
 In the mid-1960s, aspiring mobsters Vittorio "Vic" Amuso and Anthony "Gaspipe" Casso joined Furnari's crew.
 Furnari saw that both men could make money and were willing to use violence if needed.
 Furnari put Amuso and Casso in charge of a large bookmaking operation and debt collecting operation.